Embrace the festive season with this oh-so easy microwave gingerbread mug cake!

 - Sugar: you can substitute brown sugar with caster sugar or granulated sugar.

-- Baking powder: you can substitute ½ tsp of baking powder with ¼ tsp of baking soda.
+- Baking powder: you can substitute ½ teaspoon of baking powder with ¼ teaspoon of baking soda.
 You can also leave it out completely and replace the plain flour with self-raising flour.

 Troubleshooting